 - money to be added to the young person's account (only a limited amount of money may be held on behalf of young people)

-- any food, sweets or drinks
+- food, sweets (including bubble and chewing gum) or drinks (including alcohol)

 - cigarettes, tobacco, cigarette papers, e-cigarettes

 - matches, solvents, lighters or lighter fuel containing solvents